HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

-That is, we can measure the metric by iterating the circuit multiple time and observing the ratio of zero and one.
+That is, we can measure the metric by iterating the circuit multiple times and observing the ratio of zero and one.